 Cross-Origin-Resource-Policy: cross-originheader.
 On same-site resources, set

-crossoriginattribute in the HTML tag on top-level document if the resource is served with CORS (for example,
+crossoriginattribute in its HTML tag (for example,

 postMessage().
 There's no way to keep them working when cross-origin isolation is enabled.
 You can move the communication to another document that isn't cross-origin isolated, or use a different communication method (for example, HTTP requests).